How to apply

 - proof of your name change if you’ve changed it since you got married - for example your marriage certificate or a deed poll

-You must pay a £550 fee to apply for a divorce.
+There’s a £593 fee to apply for a divorce.
 The way you pay depends on how you apply.
+Your fee will not be refunded after you are sent the notice that your divorce application has been issued.

 You’ll need a debit or credit card to apply online.